HappyOcean/Full_Body_Photogrammetry/README.md

     https://www.real-avatar.com/img/unwrap_parameters_for_texture.png

-    You should aim for near 100% texture quality while maintaining texture count 1
+    You should aim for near 100% texture quality while maintaining count of textures 1

 -- --- ---